cockroachdb/docs/v21.1/connection-pooling.md

 **connections = (number of cores * 4)**

-Many workloads perform best when the number of connections was between 2 and 4 times the number of CPU cores in the cluster.
+Many workloads perform best when the maximum number of connections was between 2 and 4 times the number of CPU cores in the cluster.

+In addition to setting a maximum connection pool size, set the idle connection pool size if possible.
+Cockroach Labs recommends setting the idle connection pool size equal to the maximum pool size.
+While this uses more memory, it allows many connections when concurrency is high without having to create a new connection for every new operation.

 ## Validating connections in a pool